Syllabus

 Web Site: http://cs.sou.edu/~harveyd

 The web site is available for quiz results, lab assignments, weekly handouts, current grade status, and contact with class members.
-Click on the appropriate class, and then select the desired option.
+Move your cursor to Teaching Activities, and then click on the appropriate class and select the desired option.
+We will also use the University Moodle facility for exams and class group discussions.

 Course Text:

-This class emphasizes pseudo-code, exception handling, packages, file input/output, recursion, bit operations, GUI applications, and threads.
-The course also provides an introduction to system engineering, abstract data types, and basic data structures using objects.
+Course Description and Objectives: This class emphasizes pseudo-code, exception handling, packages, file input/output, recursion, bit operations, GUI applications, and threads.
+The course also provides an introduction to system engineering, abstract data types, generics, and basic data structures using objects.
 We assume that students are competent in programming in Java.
 During this quarter, students:

 · Practice programming and develop design skills.